jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-6/chapter-5.md

 ---

-MACHIAVEL says that:
+Machiavelli says:

-- Florence lost its liberty because its people did not judge cases of high-treason as a body, as was customary at Rome.
+{{< q a="Machiavelli" >}}
-- Instead, they had 8 judges.
+Florence lost its liberty because its people did not judge cases of high-treason as a body, as was customary at Rome.
+Instead, they had 8 judges.
+Those few are corrupted by a few.
-  - those few are corrupted by a few.
+{{< /q >}}

 I agree to his maxim.